imogengreen/GitHub-API-Access/README.md

 For demonstrative purposes, I have captured the visualisations that are returned to me when I execute this application using my own personal access token.
 # Demo
+Here is a brief demonstration of my visualisation:
 ![Visualisation demo](demo/demo.gif)
 # Requirements
 **1. Python:** You can check what version of Python is installed on your machine by entering _python --version_ via the command line.